platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 you will have a problem, and there will be 3 crates with zero comparison between them, 10 flags each, no examples and documentation like
-/// A struct representing an apple struct Appple {
+/// A struct representing an apple struct Apple {
     /// Seeds of this apple
     seeds: Vec<Seed>
 }
 and you will dive through entirety of docs.rs and understand NOTHING.
-Same feeling after reading Vulkan spec and realising you remember everything but understand nothing would be cool to see language that has **warning or recommendations** with Rust borrow checker tech where above would be expressable
+Same feeling after reading Vulkan spec and realizing you remember everything but understand nothing would be cool to see language that has **warning or recommendations** with Rust borrow checker tech where above would be expressible

 Hyper abstraction.
 I literally ported a C magicavoxel parser cause i cant fucking understand how to use most popular (the only one) Rust version i found